useTime

 time B: 0.0s

-Both elements animate in perfect synchronization even though they use different store references (time and time2).
-The magic happens because both useTime('synced-timeline') calls return the same underlying timeline.
+Both elements animate in perfect synchronization even though they use different motion-value references (time and time2).
+The magic happens because both useTime('synced-timeline') calls observe the same underlying timeline — independent values, shared frame loop.
 Watch the values display - they’re always identical!
 This is especially powerful when these elements live in separate components - the id parameter ensures they all stay in sync without prop drilling or context.

 How it works

-1. Creates a readable store that updates via requestAnimationFrame
+1. Creates a MotionValue<number> that writes elapsed milliseconds on every requestAnimationFrame

 <script>